 Redfield is a very small city located in the state of South Dakota.
 With a population of 2,379 people and two constituent neighborhoods, Redfield is the 33rd largest community in South Dakota.
-Much of the housing stock in Redfield was built prior to World War II, making it one of the older and more historic cities in the country.
+Redfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Redfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Redfield is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Redfield who work in sales jobs (12.83%), office and administrative support (9.40%), and management occupations (8.58%).
+Unlike some cities, Redfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Redfield are a mix of both white- and blue-collar jobs.
+Overall, Redfield is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Redfield who work in sales jobs (10.65%), office and administrative support (10.01%), and personal care services (7.77%).

 Being a small city, Redfield does not have a public transit system used by locals to get to and from work.

-The per capita income in Redfield in 2010 was $22,036, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $88,144 for a family of four.
+The per capita income in Redfield in 2010 was $22,726, which is middle income relative to South Dakota and the nation.
+This equates to an annual income of $90,904 for a family of four.
+However, Redfield contains both very wealthy and poor people as well.

 The most common language spoken in Redfield is English.
 Other important languages spoken here include Spanish and German.